jwessen/BioFTS/README.md

 ### Step 3: Add the molecular species to the simulation box

-Currently, `biofts` currently only supports linear bead-spring polymers where each monomer is associated with a set of generalized charges that governs its interactions with other monomers through the interactions defined in Step 1.
+Currently, BioFTS only supports linear bead-spring polymers where each monomer is associated with a set of generalized charges that governs its interactions with other monomers through the interactions defined in Step 1.
 For applications to IDPs, each monomer typically represents a residue in the protein sequence.

 The single-molecule partition function for such a polymer species with $N$ monomers, with positions $\vec{R}_{\alpha}$, is given by